wormhole-foundation/wormhole/SAFETY_CRITICAL_CODE.md

 ## Code Style and Standards

-### Explicit Types

-Use explicitly-sized integer types (`i32`, `u64`, `int32`, `uint64`) rather than architecture-dependent types (`int`, `usize`, `size_t`).
-Explicit sizes prevent subtle portability bugs and make data layout obvious.

-### Strict Linting

-Enable all compiler warnings.
-Treat warnings as errors.
-Fix them immediately.
-Compiler warnings are free bug reports.

-Configure the strictest linting available for your language.
-If a linter complains, it's probably right.
-Exceptions must be justified with inline comments at the violation site.

-### Naming Conventions

-- Use descriptive names without abbreviations
-- Add units to variable names (put units last: `timeout_ms` not `ms_timeout`)
-- Order qualifiers by significance (most important first: `config_guardian_set_size`)
-- Use proper capitalization for acronyms and common terms

 ### Express Intent Explicitly

 Use explicit operations that show you've considered edge cases.
+For example:
+- For library calls, specify invariants explicitly rather than relying on the library's validation.
-For division, use functions that clarify rounding behavior (exact division vs floor vs ceiling).
-For library calls, specify options explicitly rather than relying on defaults—defaults can change.
+- For arithmetic, use functions that clarify cases like overflow, truncation, and rounding behavior (exact division vs floor vs ceiling).

+### Automate, don't nit

+Encode style preferences using linters and formatters.
+Work to make CI testing more robust and opinionated.

+Avoid wasted efforts debating "nits" in PRs: if it's important, update documentation and enforce via linting.

 ### TODO Comments Must Link Issues